artandmath/NukeProfilers/README.md

 ## Profilers Usage

-To use the "LaProfiler" and "SpiralProfiler" example scripts.
-Do the following:
+To use the "LaProfiler" and "SpiralProfiler" example scripts, do the following:
 - Download the repository.
 - Download the original #INTRODUCTIONS clip from Vimeo https://vimeo.com/125095515 [^1]
 - Open the nukescript /nukescripts/GenerateSprites.nk